-- Gather after having participated in the Sunday service separately and reflect on the teaching together by following this simple guide.
+- Gather after having participated in the Sunday service and reflect on the teaching together by following this simple guide.

 - Discuss what God has taught you from the previous week’s daily Bible readings in BREAD.

 The renewal and flourishing of our city is core to our values and purpose as a church.
 So while we deeply believe that gathering in person is vital for our spiritual and emotional health, the health of our neighbors — especially the most vulnerable — is crucial.
-Therefore, we strongly encourage you to follow all city guidelines for safe outdoor gatherings and use wisdom in connecting.
+Therefore, we strongly encourage you to follow all city guidelines for safe outdoor or indoor gatherings and use wisdom in connecting.

 Before gathering, please read the city’s abbreviated rules and the SF Department of Health’s expanded rules.
 While there is much to be aware of and practice for the safety of all involved, here are some of the main guidelines that your community must adhere to: